-Chrysta Bell talks singing, spirituality and Twin Peaks
+Chrysta Bell on singing, spirituality and Twin Peaks secrecy

 - TextSelim Bulut

 Fans of David Lynch’s cinema might know Chrysta Bell’s name from “Polish Poem”, the bewitching ballad that memorably soundtracked two scenes in the director’s 2006 film Inland Empire.
-The spellbinding and celestial qualities of “Polish Poem” would set the tone for the music that Chrysta Bell would release over the subsequent years on her 2011 debut album This Train and its follow-up, last year’s Something in the Nowhere EP.
-Both written and produced with Lynch, part of a creative partnership that began with their first meeting in 1999 and continues today, with Chrysta Bell set to play an as-yet-unspecified role in the new series of Twin Peaks, debuting on Showtime tonight (May 21).
+The spellbinding and celestial qualities of “Polish Poem” would set the tone for the music that Chrysta Bell would subsequently release on her 2011 debut album This Train and its follow-up, last year’s Something in the Nowhere EP.
+Both were written and produced with Lynch, part of a creative partnership that began with their first meeting in 1999 and continues today, with Chrysta Bell set to play an as-yet-unspecified role in the new season of Twin Peaks, debuting on Showtime tonight (May 21).

-But while Chrysta Bell’s name is linked with Lynch’s, there’s far more to her career than that.
+While Chrysta Bell’s name is linked with Lynch’s, there’s far more to her career than that.
 The Texas-raised singer comes from a musical family – her parents owned a recording studio that was mostly used to record commercials and jingles, and she started singing as a session vocalist aged just 13.
 She released two albums with the group 8 ½ Souvenirs during the 1990s and toured as a lead vocalist for Mass Ensemble, a group known for transforming concert spaces into room-sized musical instruments.

-Now, Chrysta Bell is releasing her second album, We Dissolve.
-Unlike her previous solo releases, We Dissolve was made without Lynch, swapping the filmmaker’s sunny West Coast studio for the somewhat greyer climes of Bristol, England to record with John Parish, best known for his ongoing collaborations with PJ Harvey.
-We Dissolve is less dreamlike than her work with Lynch, taking in more rock, soul, jazz, and dub-inflected backing and featuring additional instrumentation by Adrian Utley of Portishead and Stephen O’Malley of Sunn O))).
-But it’s Chrysta Bell’s voice that is really the star of the show here.
+Now, Chrysta Bell is releasing her second album We Dissolve.
+Unlike her previous solo releases, We Dissolve was made without Lynch, swapping the filmmaker’s sunny West Coast studio for the somewhat greyer climes of Bristol, England, where she recorded with John Parish, best known for his ongoing collaborations with PJ Harvey.
+We Dissolve is less dreamlike than her work with Lynch, taking in more rock, soul, jazz, and dub-inflected backing and featuring additional appearances by Adrian Utley of Portishead and Stephen O’Malley of Sunn O))).
+But it’s Chrysta Bell’s voice that remains the star of the show.

 “I have these singers that really get to me – Nina Simone, Marvin Gaye, Julie London, Eartha Kitt, Rosemary Clooney, Annie Lennox,” she says over Skype.
 “The biggest inspiration was to make a strong record that really was something I could sink my teeth into as a singer and as an artist.
 I know that sounds pretty basic, but in terms of the journey of the singer, I really wanted to find my voice now and who I am now.”